avishaan/codehatcher.github.io/_posts/2014-10-15-lyft-estimation-bug.md

 What if Lyft was very transparent with the customer, "Hey, walk over here and save some money, or don't we don't care we already took it into account"

-At the end of the day Lyft does have the necessary data to make that decision
+At the end of the day, Lyft does have the necessary data to make that decision

 ### How-To Get a Lower Rate
-You can get this cheaper rate by simply setting your potential pickup your location at a different address on your block or on an adjacent block.
-Yeah, it's really that easy.
+You can get this cheaper rate by simply setting your potential pickup your location at a different address on your block or an adjacent block.
+Yeah, it's absolutely that easy.
 Check out the gif below that shows it in action.
 A video of the bug is also available at the bottom of this article.

 <figure style='width: 30%' class='align-left'>
   <a href='/assets/posts/migrated-codehatcher-blog/lyft-bug.gif'><img src='/assets/posts/migrated-codehatcher-blog/lyft-bug.gif'></a>